Hebrew Institute of Boro Park

-Hebrew Institute of Boro Park (HIBP, also known as Yeshivas Etz Chaim/Etz Hayim) is a defunct private school in New York City.
+The Hebrew Institute of Boro Park (HIBP, also known as Yeshivas Etz Chaim/Etz Hayim) is a defunct private schoolin New York City.
 It was the first Jewish day school in Borough Park, Brooklyn.

 History

 Founded in 1916, the school was the first yeshiva (Jewish day school) in Borough Park.
 It was located at 5000 13th Avenue.

 Enrollment

 During its heyday, the school had three parallel classes through grade 6, and two parallel classes for grades 7 and 8.
-The loss of a class was partly due to those parents who subsequently sent their sons to (public) Junior High School.
+The loss of a class was partly due to those parents who subsequently sent their sons to (public) junior high school.
 It went from having approximately 600 students during the mid-1960s to an estimated 200 students by 1970.